AdinaBechhofer/Project_bow_tie/README.md

 Usage: `newtonNd(fJfhand,x0,p, u, b, t)` or `newtonNd(fJfhand,x0,p, u, b)` for a normal non-linear function computation.

 For trapezoidal method solving, use `newtonNd(TrapHand,x0,p, u, b, t, gamma, dt, integrand)` where `TrapHand` is `FJFTrap` and `integrand` is the fJ function handle for the functin you're interested in integrating.

+ #### TrapMethod
+ This function performs the trapezoidal time integration method for an input function.

+ Usage: `TrapMethod(x0,p,u,b, fJfhand, tvec)` where `fJhand` is the function you want to integrate.